NDAK16001U Approximation Algorithms (APX)

-If the student is not yet qualified, then qualification can be achieved by handing-in the missing assignments.
-The missing assignments must be submitted and approved no later than three weeks before the re-exam date in order to qualify for the exam.
+If the student is not yet qualified to participating in the exam, then qualification can be achieved by handing-in the missing/not-approved assignments.
+These assignments must be submitted no later than three weeks before the week of the re-exam in order to qualify for the re-exam.

 Criteria for exam assesment

 - Course capacity